What's PLANERGY?

 Using AP automation in your business can help you streamline the entire AP workflow process from invoice receipt to payment.

-And for businesses that need a better way to manage AP expenses, implementing a procure-to-pay software that incorporates AP automation software, like Planergy, can help.
+And for businesses that need a better way to manage AP expenses, implementing a procure-to-pay software that incorporates AP automation software, like PLANERGY, can help.

 • Establish Internal Controls for Your Business